Qampi/HTML-CSS/README.md

 6. HTML WORKING WITH MEDIA:
   WORKING WITH AUDIO:
 -Audio element is different from the Image element because it has opening and closing tags.
--For Audio control you can create them on JavaScript of through HTML media element API.
+-For Audio control you can create them on JavaScript or through HTML media element API.
 AUDIO ELEMENT: <audio controls src="audio.mp3"> </audio>
 The audio element is an excellent tool for embedding audio files and a player on a webpage.
   WORKING WITH VIDEO:
-  -video elements has teo tags just like the audio element.
+  -video elements has two tags just like the audio element.
   -make the use of source attributes to display videos -to specifie multiple fle formats make use of the source element with the appropriate attributes.
   CAPTIONS & SUBTITLES: